Looking after the river Skell

 The National Trust is working with Nidderdale Area of Outstanding Beauty and local groups to apply for some money to improve the landscape around the River Skell in North Yorkshire.
-To help us develop our ideas further, we’d like to find out how you use the local area at the moment and what changes, if any, you’d like to see.

 The River Skell and its surrounding area is at risk of losing the qualities that make it one of the most striking landscapes in North Yorkshire.
 From its source just north of Pateley Bridge, the river runs through Fountains Abbey and Studley Royal to Ripon.
 Its route is full of heritage treasures, natural scenery, diverse wildlife and colourful stories of its past which over time have become disjointed, neglected and hidden from view.
 If we do nothing, they could be lost forever.

 The historic landscape surrounding the river is a shadow of its former self.
 What was once a place designed to delight visitors, such as the spa building at Aldfield, has now fallen into disrepair and the dramatic heights of the sandstone cliffs at Eavestone have become overgrown with woodland.